 Scar formation can take up to 1-2 years before the process is fully completed.
 Dr. Cruise may recommend ScarLess if needed.

 - Difficulty swollowing

 - Visible white film in the back on tonsils and uvula

 - Hard to talk after surgery

-Treatment: Always contact your physician to notify them if you are experiencing any of the above symtoms.
-Throat irritation is usually treated with frozen ice cream/ yogurt along with Chloriseptic Lozenges.
-Chloroseptic contains phenol which numbs the mouth and throat.
+Always contact your physician to notify them if you are experiencing any of the above symptoms.
+Throat irritation is usually treated with frozen ice cream/ yogurt along with Chloraseptic Lozenges.
+Chloraseptic contains phenol which numbs the mouth and throat.
 It is OTC.
-Symptoms usually start getting better in as little as 3-10 days starting treatment.
+Symptoms usually start getting better in as little as 3-10 days after starting treatment.